Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Treatment of sweating in men

-Identification of the cause of night sweats in men is decisive in choosing a method of treatment.
-Based on the complaints presented by the patient, the identified symptoms and the results of additional studies, the course of therapy is determined.
+Identifying the cause of night sweats in men is decisive in choosing a treatment method.
+Based on the complaints presented by the patient, identified symptoms and the results of additional studies, the course of therapy is determined.

-Elimination of the underlying disease, a symptom of which is sweating, leads to the disappearance of the "wet" problem.
+Elimination of the underlying disease, the symptom of which is sweating, leads to the disappearance of the “wet” problem.

 Drug treatment of excessive sweating is complex and includes the following groups of drugs: